adslbarxatov/IOP/docs/index.md

 # Application order

-1. In the event that any Policy Object conflicts (even if fully compliant with it) with the Community Regulations, they will take precedence over the Product Regulations in handling the conflict .
+1. In the event that any Policy Object conflicts (even if fully compliant with it) with the Community regulations, they will take precedence over the Product regulations in handling the conflict.
 2. Acquaintance with a Policy is mandatory.
 Failure to become acquainted with the Policy doesn’t deprive the Laboratory administration of the right to apply it.
 3. Agreement with the Policy is not required for participation in the Policy Scope.